jlengrand/IvolutionWebsite/Website/content/pages/MainInterface.md

 All the images will be then listed, while non image files will automatically discarded.

 When this step is finished, the algorithm will __start searching for faces__ in your pictures, in __chronological order__.
-A [green color](color in green) on a file means that the image was successfully processed, while a [red color](color in red) indicates that no face has been found.
+A <font color="green">green color</font> on a file means that the image was successfully processed, while a <font color="red">red color</font> indicates that no face has been found.
 When all the files are given a color, the face detection step is terminated and the movie will be generated.

 Below are presented 2 examples of processing list.
 In the first case, the face detection is being performed and everything seems to work fine.